 If your UPVC fixtures are in poor condition with significant damage, additional preparation work will be necessary.
 This can include sanding, filling, and priming, which can increase the cost of spraying.

-Window Spraying Cost and Its Variations
+UPVC Window Spraying Cost and Its Variations

 Window spraying is a specific type of UPVC spraying focused on windows.
 The cost for window spraying can vary based on factors such as: